Deal With WiFi Loss And Planned Disconnections

 See the pin.configure() documentation for additional details.

 When the imp wakes, it will not connect to the Internet immediately.
 If you’ve called server.setsendtimeoutpolicy() with SUSPEND_ON_ERROR (or left it as the default), the first time your code does something that requires Internet access, such as a call to server.log() or agent.send(), the imp will suspend execution of Squirrel code and try to connect.
-If you’ve chosen to use the RETURN_ON_ERROR policy, however, the imp will not connect until specifically instructed to do so using server.connect().
+If you’ve chosen to use the RETURN_ON_ERROR or RETURN_ON_ERROR_NO_DISCONNECT network error modes, however, the imp will not connect until specifically instructed to do so using server.connect().

-Remember, when the device restarts and begins running its code, the default policy SUSPEND_ON_ERROR is in force until Squirrel encounters a server.setsendtimeoutpolicy() call specifying RETURN_ON_ERROR.
-Again, this is why it is important to set your desired policy in your code as soon as possible.
+Remember, when the device restarts and begins running its code, the default policy SUSPEND_ON_ERROR is in force until your code calls server.setsendtimeoutpolicy() specifying RETURN_ON_ERROR or RETURN_ON_ERROR_NO_DISCONNECT.

-Please take a look at our WiFi state diagram, which presents the program flow arising from various connected and disconnected scenarios.
+Please take a look at our network state diagram, which presents the program flow arising from various connected and disconnected scenarios.

-Data can be preserved during deep sleeps, either by storing it in the imp’s own nv table (note that not all imps support this) or by sending it to the agent before WiFi is disabled.
+Data can be preserved during deep sleeps, either by storing it in the imp’s own nv table (note that not all imps support this) or by sending it to the agent before the network connection is broken.
 The latter, which requires that data be packaged into a single Squirrel table of 64KB or less, has the advantage that the data is preserved even if the imp’s power is cut; data in the nv table does not persist when the imp loses power completely.

 Finally, because deep sleep is triggered as soon as server.sleepfor() or server.sleepuntil() are called, it is important to allow impOS an opportunity to perform any necessary housekeeping before this happens.
 The best and recommended way to achieve this is to embed the calls listed above in a function that is executed when the imp goes idle, which happens when there is no further Squirrel code in queue and impOS has performed all the tasks it needs to perform.
 Register this function using imp.onidle() as the code above shows.